alayor/cdk_lambda_deployer_js/README.md

 # Set up CLD_DEPLOY

-You have two options to add the CDK_LIB resources to your CDK project.
+You have two options to add the CLD_DEPLOY resources to your CDK project.

 1. You can add it as a Constructor on your Stack.
 ```